c3rooks/SongbookAPI/README.md

 # Guitar Songbook API

-This project is a .NET Core Web API that collects and scrapes guitar tabs from various sources, including Ultimate Guitar, and stores them in a MongoDB database.
+This project is a .NET Core Web API that collects and scrapes guitar tabs from various sources, including Ultimate Guitar.
 The end goal of this project is to integrate with Spotify accounts and playlists, allowing users to easily access guitar tabs related to their favorite music.
 This will make it easier to learn songs and have a catalog of tabs right at your fingertips, with audio playback available for each song.

 ## Getting Started